matthew-brett/czi-nibabel/landscape_analysis.md

 Using the Python/Nibabel/Nipype framework, researchers are equipped to build powerful high-level processing solutions such as fMRIPrep (https://doi.org/10.1038/s41592-018-0235-4; +200 citations as per scholar.google.com) without reinventing the wheel, just harnessing existing and mature OSS.

+All these tools are in mature states of development, although only Nibabel has comprehensively adopted current best practices in software engineering (public version-control, unit tests, tests coverage, continuous integration, etc.)